Ruan Levine

-Ruan Levine Camara Vitor (born 19 January 1999), formerly known as Ruan Potó, is a Brazilian professional footballer who plays as a winger for Ligue 1 club Ajaccio, on loan from SSA FC.
+Ruan Levine Camara Vitor (born 19 January 1999), formerly known as Ruan Potó, is a Brazilian professional footballer who plays as a winger for Tombense.

 Club career

 A youth product of Vitória for 11 years, Ruan Levine started playing under the nickname "Ruan Potó", named after a Potó - a Brazilian beetle, before switching to play under his real name.
 He made his senior and professional debut with the club in a 3–1 Campeonato Brasileiro Série B loss to Botafogo-SP on 28 April 2019.
 On 1 June 2019, he signed a professional contract with Vitória until 2021.
 He spent the 2020 season on loan with Jacuipense.
 Returning to Vitória, he had several injuries and setbacks that prevented him from scoring for 2 years.
 He moved to Jacuipense in June 2021, where he started picking up form again.
-On 11 September 2022, he moved to newly established club SSA FC And shortly after joined the French Ligue 1 club Ajaccio on loan for the 2022–23 season.
+On 11 September 2022, he moved to newly established club SSA FC and shortly after joined the French Ligue 1 club Ajaccio on loan for the 2022–23 season.